 -

 Horse and dogs with pages, relief.
-Moulded and polychrome alabaster.
-20th century, based on the model of MANTEGNA, Andrea (ca. 1431-1506).
-Relief with a frame decorated with elements of classicist influence (mouldings, candelieri…) made of marble powder with polychromy.
-It shows a figurative scene: a richly caparisoned horse, with a page, and two large dogs with another male figure.
-Aesthetically, it is inspired by a fresco by Andrea Mantegna, located on the west wall of the Chamber of the Spouses of the Ducal Palace of Mantua (Italy), painted between 1465 and 1474.
+Molded and polychromed alabaster.
+20th century, following a model by Andrea Mantegna (circa 1431-1506).
+Relief with a frame decorated with classical influences (moldings, candelabra, etc.) made of polychrome marble dust.
+It depicts a figurative scene: a richly caparisoned horse with a page, two large dogs, and another male figure.
+Aesthetically, it is inspired by a fresco by Andrea Mantegna, located on the west wall of the Camera degli Sposi in the Ducal Palace of Mantua (Italy), painted between 1465 and 1474.
 Weight: 30 kg.

 · Size: 99,5x10x157 cms